aaronpowell/aaronpowell.github.io/src/documents/posts/2012-08-20-xaml-by-a-web-guy.html.md

 """
 ---
 A few weeks ago a new project came up at work which I moved onto, a project which is XAML based.
+More specifically Windows 8 XAML and having built a Windows 8 app using HTML and JavaScript I was keen to give it a crack.

 Now I'm very much a web guy.
 If you read my blog you'll know that I spend more time blogging about JavaScript than anything else.
 But in an effort to be a better developer I thought it was worthwhile diving into the other kind of angled brackets and give this thing ago and I want to share some thoughts of mine having spent two weeks doing XAML development.